Bambo-Rambo/RNG-Guides/HordeRNG.md

 Time to track down our exact target frame(s) so we know exactly when to use the honey, one more "tricky" step and we succeed.

-In 3DS RNG Tool, choose "Bagon" in "Slots", change the HA number to 2 and adjust the Nature settings.
+In 3DS RNG Tool, choose "Bagon" (or whatever slot 3 is for your current location), change the HA number to 2 (or whatever slot the HA is in your case) and adjust the Nature settings.

+**Important: Your target index may has the HA even if you don't care about it.
+In this case, you still need to put the exact HA slot number in 3DS RNG Tool so it can calculate the results accurately and you will just aim for the frame(s) that don't have it.
+Or you can deliberately aim for an index with no HA.**

 In the following image, frames 279306-279308 are the ones I should go for since they have the HA in slot 2, so I just need to wait until I get there, with the Honey ready for use and all 3 Pcalc menus open.